 2. Take on the Palisade Plunge

 Spanning from Colorado to Utah, the Book Cliffs are the longest continuous cliff face on Earth.
 Hiking in Grand Junction’s beautiful backdrop provides a different perspective than what you see in other parts of Colorado.
 Mount Garfield is one of the most iconic hikes in the Book Cliffs.
 This challenging climb covers over 2,000 feet of elevation gain in just under two miles.
 That is steep!
-This demanding hike is well worth the views, and you may even see wild horses grazing in the Little Book Cliffs Wild Horse area on your hike.
+This demanding hike is well worth the views, and you may even see Colorado's famous wild horses grazing in the Little Book Cliffs Wild Horse area on your hike.
 If you’re wanting to accomplish this feat, try to reach the summit at sunrise for a dazzling perspective.
-We promise, it is worth setting an alarm for.
+We promise it is worth setting an alarm for.

-Take your gravel grinding to the next level by journeying the Grand Junction-Moab Trail this year.
+Take your gravel grinding to the next level by journeying to the Grand Junction-Moab Trail this year.
 Make your plans now, because the 155-mile hut-to-hut trip is only rideable two months of the year, May and October when conditions are ideal.
-Huts are reserved months in advance, and are stocked with food, water, and cooking equipment.
+Huts are reserved months in advance and are stocked with food, water, and cooking equipment.
 The trail passes through stunning sites of the west, offering views of Unaweep Canyon, Paradox Valley, and more.

 Grand Mesa rises 6,000 feet above Grand Junction, reaching an elevation of over 10,000 feet.
 Covering over 500-square miles, The Grand Mesa is the largest flat-top mountain in the world.
 More than 300 lakes sparkle across its flat summit.
 Whether you prefer camping, hiking, fishing, or mountain biking, the Grand Mesa has an abundance of trails to explore all year long.
 For a short but rewarding hike to a lake with vibrant emerald waters teeming with large trout, check out Lost Lake Trail.